projectatomic/rpmdistro-gitoverlay/README.md

       buildserial: 0

     components:
-      - src: gnome:ostree
+      - src: github:coreos/etcd

-      - src: github:hughsie/libhif
+      - src: github:russross/blackfriday
-        freeze: 07fb582c331773ea8ee60513d8ee74f592a7eab9
+        # What's in the Fedora rawihde specfile as of 20150716;
+	# this is how you can pin to specific upstream commits
+        tag: 77efab57b2f74dd3f9051c79752b2e8995c8b789
         distgit:
-          name: libhif
+          name: golang-github-russross-blackfriday
-          patches: drop

-      - src: github:projectatomic/rpm-ostree
+      - src: github:rhatdan/docker
+        branch: fedora-1.9
         distgit:
-          name: rpm-ostree
-          patches: drop
+	  # This is a bit of a hack, necessary to retrieve multiple sources
+          prep-command: fedpkg --dist=f23 sources

 ## Running

-Create a working directory where the primary data `src/` and `rpms/` will be stored, and copy your `overlay.yml` in there (or symlink it to a git checkout):
+Create a working directory where the primary data `src/` and `rpms/` will be stored, and copy your `overlay.yml` in there (or symlink it to a git checkout).
+Then run `init`:

     mkdir -p /srv/build
     ln -s ~walters/src/fedora-atomic/overlay.yml .
+    rpmdistro-gitoverlay init

+That finishes the one-time initialization work.
 Now, we perform a `resolve`: This will generate a `src/` directory which is a git mirror of all inputs (recursively mirroring submodules), and take a snapshot of exact commits into `snapshot.json`

     rpmdistro-gitoverlay resolve --fetch-all
     ls -al snapshot.json